Bernardstanislas/chathawalpap/README.md

 ## Notes

-A good idea would be to run the script every X hours in order to have your wallpaper chaning all day long !
+A good idea would be to run the script every X hours in order to have your wallpaper changing all day long !

 Here is my `crontab` entry: